 Try something more modern and friendly such as “Dear Acme,” “Hello Communications Director,” or “Hi Sales Hiring Committee.”

 Your cover letter should clearly indicate the job that you are applying for and your key selling point for the role.
-A generic form letter that could be sent to just about any job can be a turn off for employers.
+A generic form letter that could be sent to any and all jobs you apply for will turn off employers.

 Just as with your resume, you should customize your cover letter specifically for each job you apply to.
-Mention why you want the job and why you’d be a great fit for it.
-Adding a career highlight or anecdote that personalizes your application will impress employers far more than the generic, “I want the job, please see my resume” letter.
+Mention why you want the job or why you’d be a great fit for it.
+Adding a career highlight or anecdote that personalizes your application will impress employers far more that the generic, “I want the job, please see my resume” letter.

 More than ever, with employers taking more time to scrutinize your correspondence, proofread your resume and cover letter to ensure they are error free.
 If good writing and effective online communications are important to the hiring manager, typos and spelling mistakes in your application can be a serious red flag.